A Non-Metric Approach to Space, Time and Gravitation: Discussion

-As mentioned above, the value of the so-called mean acceleration of the Moon, ${\dot n}_m{\equiv}{\frac{d}{dt}}n_m$, (where $n_m$ is the mean geocentric angular velocity of the Moon as observed from its motion) is a very important quantity for calculating the evolution of the Earth-Moon system.
-From equation (45) we see that quasi-metric theory predicts that \eqa n_m(t)={\frac{d{\phi}_m}{dt}}={\frac{t_0}{t}}n_m(t_0), \qquad \Rightarrow \qquad {\dot n}_m{\equiv}{\frac{d}{dt}}n_m=-Hn_m, \ena and inserting the observed value 0.549$^{{\prime}{\prime}}$/s for $n_m$ at the present epoch, we get the corresponding cosmological contribution to ${\dot n}_m$, namely about $-13.6^{{\prime}{\prime}}$ per century$^2$.
+As mentioned above, the value of the so-called mean acceleration of the Moon, ${\dot n}_{\rm m}{\equiv}{\frac{d}{dt}}n_{\rm m}$ (where $n_{\rm m}$ is the mean geocentric angular speed of the Moon as observed from its motion), is a very important quantity for calculating the evolution of the Earth-Moon system.
+From equation (45) we see that quasi-metric theory predicts that \eqa n_{\rm m}(t)={\frac{d{\phi}_{\rm m}}{dt}}={\frac{t_0}{t}}n_{\rm m}(t_0), \qquad \Rightarrow \qquad {\dot n}_{\rm m}{\equiv}{\frac{d}{dt}}n_{\rm m}=-Hn_{\rm m}, \ena and inserting the observed value 0.549$^{{\prime}{\prime}}$/s for $n_{\rm m}$ at the present epoch, we get the corresponding cosmological contribution to ${\dot n}_{\rm m}$, namely about $-13.6^{{\prime}{\prime}}$ per century$^2$.
 This value may be compared to the value $-$13.68$^{{\prime}{\prime}}$ per century$^2$ obtained from fitting LLR data to a lunar model [14].
 Note that this second value is the {\em total} mean acceleration, wherein other modelled (positive) contributions, such as planetary perturbations, are included.
-When the other contributions are removed one deduces a {\em tidal} contribution ${\dot n}_{tid}=-$25.8$^{{\prime}{\prime}}$ per century$^2$ to ${\dot n}_m$ [14].
-Similar results for the tidal contribution to ${\dot n}_m$ inferred from LLR data have been found in, e.g., [15] (${\dot n}_{tid} =-$25.9$^{{\prime}{\prime}}$ per century$^2$).
-We see that the quasi-metric result is smaller (in absolute value) than the tidal term.
-But as long as there are no independent measurements of the non-tidal contributions to ${\dot n}_m$, a model containing only the cosmic contribution fits the data well.
+When the other contributions are removed, one deduces a {\em tidal} contribution ${\dot n}_{\rm tid}=-$25.8$^{{\prime}{\prime}}$ per century$^2$ to ${\dot n}_{\rm m}$ [14].
+Similar results for the tidal contribution to ${\dot n}_{\rm m}$ inferred from LLR data have been found in, e.g., [15] (${\dot n}_{\rm tid} =-$25.9$^{{\prime}{\prime}}$ per century$^2$).
+However, there is no need for a tidal term as a free parameter in the quasi-metric model.
+Besides, the non-tidal contributions to ${\dot n}_{\rm m}$ can also be ignored since they are based on observations having an alternative explanation from the effect of the cosmic expansion on the Earth's orbit.
+And a model containing only the cosmic contribution fits the LLR data well.